Ecotourism

 resources such as food and water.

-- Don't allow your guide to hunt endangered or threatened
+- Don't allow your guide

 species or harvest rare plants for your consumption.

-- Make every effort to conserve the environment, including
+- Make every effort to

 the use of renewable resources in a sustainable manner and the